atet/godot/README.md

 [![.img/fig1_godot_3.5.jpg](.img/fig1_godot_3.5.jpg)](#nolink)

-Godot has come a long way from when I first used it back in 2018.
+Godot has come a long way snce I first used it back in 2018.
 With the recent 2023 Unity fiasco, now's a better time than any to leverage this powerful, free, and open-source game development engine.

 **Features** | **Options**
 --- | ---